Torified varieties and their geometries over F_1: Introduction

 In section \ref{section:geometries}, we compare the three aforementioned notions of geometries over the field with one element by establishing functors between them.
 Deitmar's theory can be embedded into both the theory of Soul\'e and the theory of Connes and Consani.
 There are further several ways to go from Connes-Consani's world to Soul\'e's world and back, but it is not clear if they compare one-to-one as we discuss in section \ref{subsection:CC_to_S}.
 We summarize these results in the diagram of Theorem \ref{thm_large_diagram}.

 We conclude the paper with remarks showing the boundaries of Soul\'e's and Connes-Consani's geometries, mainly the impossibility of obtaining the group operation of Chevalley schemes as a morphism over $\Fun$.
-Further we recollect some thoughts that might eventually lead to new approaches to $\F_1$ geometries in future works.
+Further we recollect some thoughts that might eventually lead to new approaches to $\F_1$-geometries in future works.

-\textbf{Acknowledgments:} The authors would like to thank all people that participated in the $\F_1$ study seminar and attended the various discussions, in particular Peter Arndt, Pierre-Emmanuel Chaput, Bram Mesland and Fr\'ed\'eric Paugam for providing interesting lectures at the seminar and participating on stimulating discussions.
-We also thank the Max-Planck Institut f\"ur Mathematik in Bonn for support and hospitality and for providing excellent working conditions.
+\textbf{Acknowledgments:} The authors thank all people that participated in the $\F_1$-study seminar, in particular Peter Arndt, Pierre-Emmanuel Chaput, Bram Mesland and Fr\'ed\'eric Paugam for giving interesting lectures at the seminar and participating on stimulating discussions.
+The authors thank Bas Edixhoven for his help on improving some proofs and Markus Reineke for providing an interesting counter example.
+The authors thank the Max-Planck Institut f\"ur Mathematik in Bonn for support and hospitality and for providing excellent working conditions.